LINKS – LEADING ORGANIZATIONS

 I.S.I. additionally directs the Collegiate Network, which provides “technical and financial assistance” to nearly 100 independent publications at many American universities.
 It administers student internships and fellowships, as well as an online publication, Campus Magazine.com.

 It publishes a quarterly journal Academic Questions, a quarterly newsletter NAS Update, a general scientific publication, Science Insights, and commissions occasional research and surveys.
-Conferences and events are help by both the national organization and local chapters.
-It has local chapters in 45 states and the District of Columbia and a Canadian affiliate, with a membership in total of something over 4,000
+Conferences and events are helped by both the national organization and local chapters.
+It has local chapters in 45 states and the District of Columbia and a Canadian affiliate, with membership over 3,000

 The American Academy for Liberal Education is an association that accredits institutions offering “quality general education programs in the liberal arts.”
 Their accreditation is premised upon “demanding core studies in the arts, sciences, and humanities” These distinctions are measures for parents and students seeking challenging and comprehensive programs of studies.
 It is a U.S. Department of Education-approved accreditor of Higher Education institutions, with members such as St John’s College, Thomas Aquinas College, and the University of Dallas.